nikitalogos/pine_craft/README.md

 1. `simplest` - minimal viable example
 2. `stool_kit` - a set of parts to assemble a stool
 3. `universal_kit` - basic starter kit to manufacture if you want to play around with the Pine Craft
+4. `advanced_features` - example-based tutorial on how to generate custom parts with `pine-craft` tool
+5. `ready_layouts` - ready .dxf files for you to cut on laser

 Examples of items made of Pine Craft can be found here: